troclaux/notes/networking.md

 [encapsulation](https://www.geeksforgeeks.org/how-data-encapsulation-de-encapsulation-works/)

 - it's a 2-step process: encapsulation and decapsulation
-- encapsulated data: original data + headers added for each layer
+- packet or encapsulated data: original data + headers added for each layer
   - each layer adds more info
 - PDU (Protocol Data Unit): unit of data that is transmitted over network
   - specific to each layer of the OSI